ramingasanov/phpvms/modules/DisposableTools/README.md

 **Options: TopPilots**

-For TopPilots there are three main options.They are count, type and period;
+For TopPilots there are four main options.They are count, type, period and hub;

 count can be any number you want (except 0 of course)
 type can be flights, time, distance or landingrate
 period can be currentm, lastm, prevm, currenty or lasty
+hub can be any 4 letter icao identifier, prefably one of your hubs

 * ['count' => 5, 'type' => 'flights']
 * ['count' => 10, 'type' => 'time']
 * ['count' => 8, 'type' => 'distance']
 * ['count' => 1, 'type' => 'landingrate']
+* ['count' => 1, 'type' => 'landingrate', 'hub' => 'LTAI']
+* ['count' => 1, 'type' => 'landingrate', 'hub' => $hub->id]

 By default widget will report overall top 3 pilots by their flight counts\
 If you want to see your "Best" pilot, just set the count to 1

+Update: Widget will now only use Active and On Leave pilots for the list, Deleted / Suspended / Rejected / Pending pilots will not be used

 **Options : SunriseSunset**